suzaku-x/2p-Image-Registration/README.md

 ## Check registration

-### 2D: peaks in similarity plots.
+### 2D: Peaks in similarity plots.
 Open warped tiffiles and plane tiffiles in ImageJ and compare.
 ### 3D: Open warped zstack and atlas in ImageJ, merge them with different color and check if they match well.

 ## Apply transformation